CSGuides/grad-school-application-guide/life-grad-school.md

 ## Self Confidence and Imposter Syndrome

-[Imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is almost universal among graduate students and applicants.
-Many students compare their worst attributes to the combination of others’ best ones—forgetting that everyone has tradeoffs between research, coursework, and teaching.
-Students who publish papers but have lower GPAs worry; those with strong grades but no research also worry.
+[Imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) a feeling of doubt in one’s experiences compared to the perceived accomplishments of others, is almost universal in graduate school students and applicants.
+While there are many facets of imposter syndrome, part of it may be understood in terms of how we speak with, and compare ourselves with, others.
+Suppose there are only three activities: research, coursework and being a teaching assistant.
+Perhaps I am doing well at research, but as a result I did not have time to put into getting high grades in your classes or to put time into being a TA.
+I may have one friend who did well at coursework and another friend who is a teaching assistant.
+If I am not careful, I will compare my worst attributes to the combination of all of my friends.
+In my self doubt, I may not be careful to note that my friend who did well at coursework did not have time for research, and my friend who put time into being a TA did not have time to do well at coursework.
+Students I have advised who have published papers but low GPAs discount their research accomplishments and worry; students I have advised who have excellent GPAs in difficult courses but no research discount their coursework and worry.

 ---